flow-project/flow/docs/source/examples.rst

 Stabilizing the Ring
 --------------------
 This example builds on the famous spontaneously forming shockwave from Sugiyama (2008).
-In this network, human drivers placed on a ring develop a travelling wave that causes decelerations and lowers the average velocity of the system.
+In this scenario, human drivers placed on a ring develop a travelling wave that causes decelerations and lowers the average velocity of the system.
 The goal is to train a single autonomous vehicle to eliminate the shockwave.